Russia-Ukraine war 2022-23

 Map: Ukraine and surrounding countries

-Latest: what ActionAid is doing to help refugees from Ukraine
+Latest news: what ActionAid is doing to help refugees from Ukraine

 As a feminist organisation, we are extremely concerned about the impact on women and girls, who are at an increased risk of gender-based violence, trafficking and exploitation during emergencies, especially when displaced from their homes.